rdadolf/cs207/grading.md

 - **Project** (50%).
 The project is to create a time-series analysis library and database with a REST API to it.

-The deliverables will be (a) code for library (b) code for database (c) a database with a REST API to analyze/add/etc time series in this database; with tests exercising this API (d) a simple demo of these API endpoints from a web page (e) documentation of the library and the API at a web site.
+The deliverables will be:

+- (a) code for library
+- (b) code for database
+- (c) a database with a REST API to analyze/add/etc time series in this database; with tests exercising this API
+- (d) a simple demo of these API endpoints from a web page
+- (e) documentation of the library and the API at a web site.
 These should be a combination of written and automatically generated documentation.

 A portion of this project is what we call "basic" and must be implemented by each group.
 Simpler versions of some of the code in this basic part will be played around with in the labs after class.
 The basic part is worth 30% and consists of **two milestones** at which you will be graded as a group.
 M1 will be graded in the spring break and is due the sunday night 11.59pm before that.
 M2 will be graded in the week of April 18th and once again is due on sunday night at 11.59pm on the sunday night before that week.